c0deritter/knight-orm/README.md

 #### Use database row objects

 Instead of using instances of domain classes, you can also use objects representing database rows.
 In that case, every object property represents a database column name.
-The names of the relationship properties are the same though.
+The names of the relationship properties stay the same.
 The store method will also set the generated primary key values on the given row object and it will also return the same kind of result, but using column names for its properties.

 ```typescript
 let row = {